-The Domain Model is a powerful mechanism for recording and defining business terms that are identified during Requirements analysis.
-It provides a single definition of the terms and their relationships, that can be referenced from anywhere within the model.
+The Domain Model is a useful mechanism for recording and defining business terms that are identified during Requirements analysis.
+It provides a single definition of the terms and their relationships that can be referenced from anywhere within the model.

-One of the advantages of using a domain model is that the terms are modeled as Class elements, allowing them to be linked to other elements within the domain model itself or to elements in other parts of the model.
+One of the advantages of using a Domain model is that the terms are modeled as Class elements, which can be linked to other elements within the Domain model itself or to elements in other parts of the model.
 They can be used on any number of diagrams, and they can be displayed as a list, using the Package List window.

-It is also possible to create hyperlinks within the Notes text of Requirements elements, that link directly to relevant domain elements.
+It is also possible to create hyperlinks within the Notes text of Requirement elements that link directly to relevant Domain elements.